konstantin-baetz/PPIdat/README.md

 These are available as .csv files.

+## Sources

+The original data is availabe [here](https://isis-online.org/ppi/detail/peddling-peril-index-ppi-2017/) for 2017 and [here](https://isis-online.org/ppi/detail/peddling-peril-index-for-2019/) for 2019.

 ### Note:
 The data was collected by the Institute for Science and International Security.
 It does not belong to me, I have simply transcribed it from publicy available pdf files.